 I don’t know that I’ve ever seen a more concise or succinct synopsis of what it’s like to have loved a narcissist.
 It’s been said that we learn our greatest lesson when we suffer our greatest loss.
 As survivors of narcissistic abuse, we have most assuredly lost so much.
 The multitude of minute pieces we envision as being enveloped by this corporeal shell which is us – our passions, pursuits, goals, dreams, fears, aspirations, self-respect, sanity, and inner peace are a mere fraction of the multiple facets which compose the emotional and psychological construct we identify as our psyche and self.
 Truly, the laundry list of individual components can seem infinite and will invariably vary from person to person if asked to break down and define that which is us.

 But when you think about what we’ve weathered and how it has devastated us on so many of those different soulful levels, the end result is always the same: we are ineffably broken in just as many different ways.
-So it should come as no surprise It’s surprising the multitude of different aspects of self we embody in a single vessel and just how deeply we reach inside ourselves to eagerly offer up all of those different dimensions of self to the person or people whom we truly love, isn’t it?
+It’s surprising the multitude of different aspects of self we embody in a single vessel and just how deeply we reach inside ourselves to eagerly offer up all of those different dimensions of self to the person or people whom we truly love, isn’t it?

 It was just over 18 months ago when my narcissist, Julia, gifted me with the final discard.
 At the time, I was nothing short of devastated.
 Little did I know, in less than a year, I would come to embrace her departure as the greatest gift she had ever given me.
 Of course, if you’d have asked me at the time, I would have tearfully lamented how unbelievably empty, hollow, and unfulfilling life seemed, and that I didn’t want to go on without her in it.
 Funny how our perspective changes with time and healing, isn’t’ it?